Potential project list¶

 lib_pypy/transaction.py, but much better is possible.
 For example we could probably have an iterator-like concept that allows each loop iteration to run in parallel.

 We’re usually happy to introduce new benchmarks.
 Please consult us before, but in general something that’s real-world python code and is not already represented is welcome.
 We need at least a standalone script that can run without parameters.
 Example ideas (benchmarks need to be got from them!):

 A lot of work has gone into PyPy’s implementation of CPython’s C-API over the last years to let it reach a practical level of compatibility, so that C extensions for CPython work on PyPy without major rewrites.
-However, there are still many edges and corner cases where it misbehaves, and it has not received any substantial optimisation so far.
+However, there are still many edges and corner cases where it misbehaves.

 The objective of this project is to fix bugs in cpyext and to optimise several performance critical parts of it, such as the reference counting support and other heavily used C-API functions.
 The net result would be to have CPython extensions run much faster on PyPy than they currently do, or to make them work at all if they currently don’t.
 A part of this work would be to get cpyext into a shape where it supports running Cython generated extensions.

 Work has been started on a few popular python packages.
 Here is a partial list of good work that needs to be finished:

 Status: the repo is an older version of matplotlib adapted to pypy and cpyext